jonathan-enf/verilogpp/README.md

 drivers, multiple drivers, or zero load.
 Note that verilogpp does not fully parse verilog, so AUTONET's warnings are only accurate in designs that only contain expansions of INST macros.

+If the "--skipif" option is supplied, all signals marked as interfaces will be omitted from the net declarations.

 If the "--cb" option is supplied, verilogpp will create appropriate clocking blocks.  verilogpp's ideas of appropriate clocking blocks are: